-Is the project located on a stream having an approved TMDL?
-See the following website for approved TMDLs https://eec.ky.gov/Environmental-
+Is the project located on a stream that has an approved TMDL?
+See the following website for approved TMDLs https://eec.ky.gov/Environmental-Protection/TMDL/Pages/Approved-TMDLs.aspx

-Protection/Water/Protection/TMDL/Pages/Approved-TMDLs.aspx

 Criterion #2: Will the project address existing or projected nutrient TMDL?